-Welcome to Jill Murphy Class!
+Welcome to Forget Me Not Class!

 At Weston Mill Community Primary Academy we follow the International Primary Curriculum (IPC).
 Each term we will be following a different topic.
 Our topic this term is – Family and Friends.